vasinov/almanac/README.md

 ```ruby
 require 'dragonfly/rails/images'
 ```

+In order for some of the Dragonfly functionality to work, [ImageMagick](http://www.imagemagick.org/script/binary-releases.php) is required.

 ### 6. Specify User Class Name
 Lastly, you'll have to specify the name of your user model.
 Create a `config/initializers/almanac.rb` file and add the following line there: